nlamberson/nlamberson/README.md

 ### Hi there fellow Coders 👋

+### 🧑🏻‍💻 About Me
+I'm a Software Engineer who primarily works on backend tools, but also have some experience on frontend.

-I'm a graduate from the University of Massachusetts Lowell with a Bachelor's in Computer Science.
-I primarily write code in Java & JavaScript for work, but also have experience in Python & C++, RobotFramework, and SQL.
-I use GitHub to work on projects for myself and for school!
+I graduated from the University of Massachusetts Lowell with a BS in Computer Science.

+My hobbies include: hockey, baseball, computers, music, the gym, and video games.

+### 🛠️ Tech Stack
+At work I have used:
+- Java
+- Spring Boot
+- JavaScript
+- React
+- SQL
+- Snowflake
+- RabbitMQ

+In my free time I have learned:
+- Python
+- TypeScript
+- C++

 ### Contact Information
 - LinkedIn: [/in/nathan-lamberson](https://www.linkedin.com/in/nathan-lamberson/)